The Rookie (1990 film): Filming

 Coordination of the lighting along with the capturing of all other photographic elements in the film were achieved by cinematographer Jack N. Green.
 Stunt coordinator Terry Leonard and second unit director Buddy Van Horn, oversaw the task of integrating the scope of stunt people working to produce the action which numbered over twice as many actors in the film (said to be over 80 stuntmen), while supervisor John Frazier controlled the special effects.
 Green, Van Horn, Leonard, Frazier, and production manager Valdez began close pre-production discussions three months before principal photography.
-To meet his stylistic lighting objectives in shaping the scenery environment, Green utilized powerful Musco Lighting developed during the 1980s.
+To meet his stylistic lighting objectives in shaping the scenery environment, Green used powerful Musco Lighting developed during the 1980s.
 Commenting on a production scene surrounding the character of Pulovski at his residence, Green noted the home was characteristic of "359 degrees" of accessible turns of the camera.
 He detailed how the crew would "go in with these little ceiling units, as close to the ceiling as we could get them, little accent lights onto the place the actors would be.
 It would look like it was coming from those practicals but, again, at a dramatic angle."

-Describing a stunt-related sequence early in the film performed by Eastwood himself, Van Horn, who had been a stunt associate for almost 35 years, took the opportunity to commend the actor on his contributions saying, "Clint likes to do everything live, ...
+Describing a stunt-related sequence early in the film performed by Eastwood, Van Horn, who had been a stunt associate for almost 35 years, took the opportunity to commend the actor on his contributions saying, "Clint likes to do everything live, ...
 When you read the script, you know everything is going to be pretty much live action.
 Sometimes you have to talk him out of something that just might be a little too risky.
 Not that he couldn't do it, but if something even minor should happen, you couldn't afford to suspend the production."
 The sequence which Van Horn alluded to, was a scene that involved Eastwood behind the driver's seat racing a Chevrolet Blazer through stop-and-go traffic, while swerving to avoid oncoming cars from the opposite direction.
 The scene included 20 other stunt drivers operating a carefully rehearsed formation through a head-on collision course.
 According to Van Horn, who engineered the sequence with Leonard, he noted, "The whole thing is like a football play, ...
 We all sit down and figure out where the cars are, where Clint makes the break out of traffic, where the other cars are going, and just the whole cause and effect for how and why he pulls into (the intersection) and decides to head on through.
 That's all worked out ahead of time."
 Leonard added, "In a situation where your rehearsal time is extremely limited, it becomes that old expression: experience, ...
 It becomes a seat of the pants kind of thing, about 20 drivers and Clint who know where the close calls are going to be and who's going to be in what position when.
 But once you get going, there's always the element of surprise, where maybe a car is 10 feet closer than it was expected to be, and a driver must react to that."